Termination of a brokerage contract

 In either case, each party is liable for any other injury that the other party may have suffered.”

-In addition, the broker or agency could, in accordance with sections 27 and 29 of the Real Estate Brokerage Act, be entitled to remuneration should the immovable be sold, exchanged or leased, as the case may be, within 180 days following termination of the brokerage contract to a person who became interested in the immovable while the brokerage contract stipulated as exclusive was in force.
+In addition, the broker or agency could be entitled to remuneration should the immovable be sold, exchanged or leased, as the case may be, within 180 days following the expiry of the brokerage contract to a person who became interested in the immovable while the brokerage contract stipulated as exclusive was in force.

-It should be noted that the broker or the agency may also cancel the brokerage contract, in accordance with the terms of article 2126 of the Civil Code of Québec.
+It should be noted that the broker or the agency may also terminate the brokerage contract, in accordance with the terms of article 2126 of the Civil Code of Québec.

 We also invite you to read the following articles:

 - Property off the market, termination of contract and property temporarily unavailable: concepts not to be confused